LijunChang/Cohesive_subgraph_book/edge_connectivity_decomposition/README.md

 ```
 It generates an executable "eco_decompose"

-## 1. Run kecc
+## 1. Run kecc or kecc-space

 ```
 ./eco_decompose ../datasets/as-skitter/ kecc 10 output
+./eco_decompose ../datasets/as-skitter/ kecc-space 10 output
 ```
-Note that, the fourth parameter is an integer that specifies the value of k.
+Note that, the fourth parameter is an integer that specifies the value of k. kecc-space is more space effective than kecc; that is, kecc-space consumes smaller main memory space.

 This implements the algorithm proposed in the following SIGMOD'13 paper, which computes all k-edge connected components of a graph for a given k.